11 Foods Not to Miss in Kansas City

 Photo by Martin Diggs

 Kansas City just keeps getting better and better—especially when it comes to its restaurant scene.
-What used to be a one-stop barbecue shop is now a city bursting with countless dining options and cuisines, from street tacos to the best bowl of pho you’ve ever had.
+What used to be a one-stop barbecue shop is now a city bursting with countless dining options and cuisines, from street tacos to one of the best bowls of pho in the country.

 Head to Q39 for creative takes on barbecue like brisket poutine.